-"Audio Tick" is an audible artifact in the audio track.
-These are caused by edits that cut in between samples or peaks of an audio file and cause the output speakers to change voltage rapidly.
+"Audio Tick" is an audible artifact usually caused by edits that cut in between samples or peaks of an audio track and cause the output speakers to change voltage abruptly.

 Audio tick impacts the Technical quality of the asset.
-The waveform is causing a jump in voltage, resulting in an artifact that may manifest as an annoyance to the viewer.
-Not likely creative intent given the context of a scene.
+The jump in voltage and resulting artifact may be an annoyance to the member.

-Audio Tick may be a mouth noise from the actor or VO actor.
-Could also have been mis-flagged and is really a footstep, hand tap, or paper movement.
+Audio Tick may be a mouth noise (lip smack) from the actor.
+May also be a sound effect inherent to the scene (e.g. footstep, hand tap, paper movement, etc.)

 How to Prevent:

-Full review of all audio elements as they interact with each other in the final mix, and manually cleaning up offending elements.
+Full review of all audio elements as they interact with each other in the final mix.
+Manually “clean up” any anomalous audio ticks.

 If dialogue is affected, replace with either alternate production audio or ADR.
 If effects tracks are affected, audio tick should be masked with foley effects or room tone.
 If music is affected, should consider replacing with clean music tracks.

 Isolate audio tick, and perform a decrackle/depop to remove.
 Keep in mind, this should not significantly alter the final mix.
 Check the M&E for the same issue, and redeliver M&E as well if necessary.